glennbechdevops/unleash-feature-management/README.md

 * Try different settings for the toggle (percentage, sticky randomness etc)
 * Look at the documentation for the comprehend client and https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/comprehend.html
-* Can you add more functionality, How about detect_dominant_language?
+* Can you add more functionality?
+How about detect_dominant_language?
 Keyword extraction, Toxic language- or entity detection.
 * Explore the Unleash IO and see if you can create a gradual roll-out strategy for your toggle!
 * Explore the Python SDK for unleash https://docs.getunleash.io/reference/sdks/python